-I cover science and tech news for Sparrho and work with Sparrho Heroes to curate, translate and disseminate scientific research to the wider public.
+I write for Sparrho and work with Curators to translate and disseminate research to the public.

 The relationship between AI and humans is the hot topic of the day.
 Who will rule whom?